Linguistics Course Catalog

 5 units

 Advanced topics in syntax drawn from the current research interests of the instructor.
-Prerequisite(s): course 222.
-Enrollment restricted to graduate standing or consent of instructor.
+Prerequisite(s): LING 222.
+Enrollment is restricted to graduate students or by permission of instructor.
 May be repeated for credit.

 LING 229G